faro1976/utiu/thesis/TAPAS/README.md

 * Pipeline
 The TAPAS bootstrap starts actors btc trainer, consumer (passing predictor and feeder), producer and analyzer
-Every 1 minute the btc-poller read data from Blockchair REST API and write data to a file into the local file system btc-producer notices the file changed by a file system watcher and put a message input to a kafka topic btc btc-consumer extracts input message from the kafka topic and depending on the input type it routes to btc-predictor and/or btc-feeder btc-predictor receive the input message and computes prediction using a fresh model built obtained from btc-trainer and returns the predicted value btc-feeder returns the fresh data analytics obtained from btc-analyzer btc-trainer starts every 1 minute a new machine learning model building and at finishing notifies btc-predictor transferring the lm model just built btc-analyzer start every 1 minute a new data analytics computation and at a finishing notifies btc-feeder transferring the statistical data just computed
+Every 1 minute the btc-poller read data from Blockchair REST API and write data to a file into the local file system producer notices the file changed by a file system watcher and put a message input to a kafka topic consumer extracts input message from the kafka topic and depending on the input type it routes to predictor and/or feeder predictor receive the input message and computes prediction using a fresh model built obtained from trainer and returns the predicted value feeder returns the fresh data analytics obtained from analyzer trainer starts every 1 minute a new machine learning model building and at finishing notifies predictor transferring the lm model just built, it saves the evaluation metrics for the regression/classification algorithms adopted choosing the best suitable
+analyzer start every 1 minute a new data analytics computation and at a finishing notifies feeder transferring the statistical data just computed

 * Activity detection